alexander-pang/Pang-Version-Control/readme.txt

 temp.txt
 temp2.txt

-For example, if our filename.filetype is a.txt, .a.txt, a.xml, a_last.txt, current.patch, temp.txt and temp2.txt is created by our codes.
+For example, if our filename.filetype is A.txt, .A.txt, A.xml, A_last.txt, current.patch, temp.txt and temp2.txt is created by our codes.

 e)